-- All in the Eyes – In the music video for "Objection (Tango)", there is a sequence where Shakira is in the car looking for her wayward lover.
-Her eyes are illuminated by the reflection from her rear-view mirror.
+- In the music video for "Objection (Tango)", there is a sequence where Shakira is in the car looking for her wayward lover, and her eyes are illuminated by the reflection from her rear-view mirror.

 - It's also the main reason for the song "Ojos Así".

 - Lines in Whenever, Wherever and the Spanish equivalent Suerte say, respectively, "And these two eyes that for no other/The day you leave will cry a river" and "And these two eyes which tell me/That they must mourn when you leave".

 - Anatomically Impossible Sex: Discussed in one line from "Long Time":

 - Animated Music Video: A portion of the music video for "Objection (Tango)".